AI agent security

 Choose the path that matches your rollout

-Start with practical security controls, threat analysis, or governed evidence depending on where your agent program is today.
+Start with MCP tool-call controls, threat analysis, or governed authorization evidence depending on where your agent program is today.

 For AI Developers

-Block unsafe tool calls before they execute.
-Ship agent features faster without security review bottlenecks.
+Put an MCP security proxy in front of tool calls before they execute.
+Ship agent features faster without treating model intent as permission.

 For Security Teams